A family of Hecke eigenforms for Drinfeld modular forms of arbitrary rank: Introduction

 Drinfeld modular forms were defined by D. Goss in this PhD thesis (see also \cite{Gos80a}) analytically as $\mathbb{C}_{\infty}$-valued rigid analytic functions on $\Omega^2$ satisfying a certain functional equation under the action of $\GL_2(A)$ on $\Omega^2$ and a growth condition at cusps.
 Algebraically, these objects may be given as global sections of an ample invertible sheaf on the compactified Drinfeld moduli space.
 He further studied the Hecke operators acting on them and showed that the space of Drinfeld modular forms are stable under these operators and cuspidality is also preserved \cite[Thm.
 3.14]{Gos80a}.
 Moreover, he provided examples for eigenforms such as Eisenstein series and the discriminant function of rank two \cite{Gos80b}.
-Later on, Gekeler studied these operators in \cite{Gek88} and provided more examples of eigenforms such as \textit{the Gekeler's $h$-function} $h_2$ (see Example \ref{Ex:1} for more details on the discriminant function and the function $h_2$).
-In another direction, generalizing the work of Lopez \cite{Lop10}, Petrov \cite{Pet13} provided a sufficient condition for Drinfeld cusp forms, namely \textit{having an $A$-expansion}, to be Hecke eigenforms whose eigenvalues can be explicitly described (see also Remark \ref{R:intr}).
+Later on, Gekeler studied these operators in \cite{Gek88} and provided more examples of eigenforms such as \textit{Gekeler's $h$-function} $h_2$ (see Example \ref{Ex:1} for more details on the discriminant function and the function $h_2$).
+In another direction, generalizing the work of Lopez \cite{Lop10}, Petrov \cite{Pet13} showed that if a Hecke eigenform has \textit{an $A$-expansion} then its eigenvalues can be explicitly described (see also Remark \ref{R:intr}).